 The Regional Day School Program for the Deaf (RDSPD) was established by the Texas legislature and is operated by the Texas Education Agency (TEA) in partnership with local public schools across the state.
 RDSPDs provide developmental and educational services to children (birth through 21 years) who are deaf and hard of hearing and their families.
 Download a listing of ESC deaf education and RDSPD contacts (PDF).

-The Educational Resource Center on Deafness (ERCOD) at the Texas School for the Deaf provides statewide outreach services to support deaf and hard of hearing students (ages birth through 21 years), their families, and the professionals who serve them.
-ERCOD provides online listings of programs and services and information and resources (also available in Spanish).
+The Statewide Outreach Center (SOC) (formerly the Educational Resource Center on Deafness-ERCOD) at the Texas School for the Deaf provides statewide outreach services to support deaf and hard of hearing students (ages birth through 21 years), their families, and the professionals who serve them.
+SOC provides online listings of programs and services and information and resources (also available in Spanish ).